jschaefer619/DH150-2020S/README.md

 #### However, Radio is an aging medium.
 Terrestrial Radio stations and conventional radio programming may be diminishing in relevance.
 However, there is still a hunger for audio-based media.
 Podcasts are surging in popularity.
 Stations can post curated spotify or Apple Music playlists for users.

 #### A website that is usable, enticing, and engaging can catapult college radio into the 21st century.
-But for this to happen, *great* design is neccessary.
+But for this to happen, great *design* is neccessary.

 #### As a member of the college radio community, I am driven to better the impact of college radio, and other community focused media outlets through an understanding of UI/UX principles.
-I will use Jakon Nielson's 10 usability heuristics to evaluate two college radio websites.
+I will use Jakob Nielson's 10 usability heuristics to evaluate two college radio websites.

 ## *Assignment One: Heuristic Evaluation*

 ### Website One: [UCLA Radio](https://uclaradio.com)

-#### *Description* /: UCLA Radio's website is the primary platform for engaging with UCLA Radio content.
+#### *Description*: UCLA Radio's website is the primary platform for engaging with UCLA Radio content.
 UCLA Radio is not terrestrial - there is no AM or FM signal broadcast - instead, it's primary broadcast is accessible online through a live stream.
 As such, the live stream is the focus of the website.
 Other features include a DJ section, a \'shows\' section, a blog, an about section, an events section, and a link to apply to the organization.

 ![Screen Shot 2020-04-08 at 10 57 09 AM](https://user-images.githubusercontent.com/56604738/78818422-7e05a100-7989-11ea-8d03-af3e6fe2ea37.png)

-### *Brief Evaluation and Motivation* \: UCLA Radio has a strong social media presence, and there is a nice synergy here with the website's immediate links to various social media outlets.
+#### *Brief Evaluation and Motivation* \: UCLA Radio has a strong social media presence, and there is a nice synergy here with the website's immediately communicated links to various social media outlets.
 Additionally, there is a strong and active blog, though it's content is not communicated well to the user.
 The show panel is lacking in presentation and consistency.
 Much to the detriment of the overall user experience, many features have not been maintained or updated in over a year.
 This makes the experience alientating to the new user.
 Furthermore, the overall aesthetic is dated and cluttered.
 But as a member of this community, I hope to better understand and improve the user experience through this evaluation.

 ### Heuristic One: Visiblity of system status

 * Many features will highlight when scrolled over.
-Though this is a basic form of feedback, and is a good.
+Though this is a basic form of feedback, it is a good.
 * Tabs on the website, such as 'DJs' or 'blog' remain highlighted when the user is on a given page, assisting navigation.
 * There is a 'loading' graphic that is displayed when features such as the blog or the shows pages are being loaded.
 This is a useful progress indicator.
 However, there have been multiple instances where the loading animation never ends, and the user must reload the page. *See below*